Railroad car: Passenger cars

 Passenger cars can take the electricity supply for heating and lighting equipment from either of two main sources: directly from a head-end power generator on the locomotive via bus cables, or by an axle-powered generator which continuously charges batteries whenever the train is in motion.

 Modern cars usually have either air conditioning or windows that can be opened (sometimes, for safety, not so far that one can hang out), or sometimes both.
 Various types of onboard train toilet facilities may also be provided.

-Other types of passenger car exist, especially for long journeys, such as the dining car, parlor car, disco car, and in rare cases theater and movie theater car.
-In some cases another type of car is temporarily converted to one of these for an event.
+Other types of passenger cars exist, especially for long journeys, such as the dining car, parlor car, disco car, and, in rare cases, theater and movie theater cars.
+In some cases, another type of car is temporarily converted to one of these for an event.

 Observation cars were built for the rear of many famous trains to allow the passengers to view the scenery.
-These proved popular, leading to the development of dome cars multiple units of which could be placed mid-train, and featured a glass-enclosed upper level extending above the normal roof to provide passengers with a better view.
+These proved popular, leading to the development of dome cars, multiple units of which could be placed mid-train, and featured a glass-enclosed upper level extending above the normal roof to provide passengers with a better view.

-Sleeping cars outfitted with (generally) small bedrooms allow passengers to sleep through their night-time trips, while couchette cars provide more basic sleeping accommodation.
+Sleeping cars are outfitted with (generally) small bedrooms, allowing passengers to sleep through their night-time trips, while couchette cars provide more basic sleeping accommodation.
 Long-distance trains often require baggage cars for the passengers' luggage.
-In European practice it used to be common for day coaches to be formed of compartments seating 6 or 8 passengers, with access from a side corridor.
-In the UK, Corridor coaches fell into disfavor in the 1960s and 1970s partially because open coaches are considered more secure by women traveling alone.
+In European practice, it used to be common for day coaches to be formed of compartments seating 6 or 8 passengers, with access from a side corridor.
+In the UK, Corridor coaches fell out of favor in the 1960s and 1970s, partly because open coaches were considered more secure for women traveling alone.